 It is worth booking ahead, especially if you plan to visit the smaller islands.
 Accommodation fills up quickly during peak times and it’s not unheard of for all the rooms on an island to be fully booked.

-When to Go to French Polynesia
+When Is the Best Time to Visit French Polynesia

 June to August offers the driest weather and slightly cooler air temperatures of between 78 and 95oF (28 to 35oC).